Explaining 650 GeV and 95 GeV Anomalies in the 2-Higgs Doublet Model Type-I

 \begin{itemize} \item \textbf{EW Precision Tests:} We evaluated the EW precision constraints by computing the $S, T$ and $U$ parameters using the SPheno package \cite{Porod_2003}, with the model files written in SARAH \cite{Staub_2015}.
 These so-called `oblique parameters' provide stringent constraints on new physics masses and relevant couplings.
 Therefore any BSM scenario should conform to these precision data which were primarily collected by LEP, SLC and Tevatron.
 In the present scenario, these constraints typically enforce an approximate degeneracy between the CP-odd neutral state and the charged ones.
 The numerical values, with correlation coefficients of $+0.92$ between $S$ and $T$ plus $-0.68$ ($-0.87$) between $S$ and $U$ ($T$ and $U$) are \cite{2018}

 \item \textbf{BSM Higgs Boson Exclusions:} We assessed the exclusion limits from direct searches for BSM (pseudo)scalar states at LEP, Tevatron and the LHC.
-These exclusion limits were evaluated at the $95 \%$ Confidence Level (C.L.) using the HiggsBounds-6 \cite{Bechtle_2020} module via the HiggsTools \cite{Bahl_2023} package.
+These exclusion limits were evaluated at the $95 \%$ Confidence Level (C.L.) using the HiggsBounds-6 \footnote{The analysis is performed using the HiggsBounds dataset v1.6.}\cite{Bechtle_2020} module via the HiggsTools \cite{Bahl_2023} package.
 In our analysis, we have also demanded that our lighter Higgs boson must comply with the results of ~\cite{CMS:2024ulc}, where the Higgs particles are produced in association with a massive vector boson or a top anti-quark pair and further decays via leptonic modes.